 Intermittent claudication is a tight, aching, or squeezing pain in the calf, foot, thigh, or buttock that occurs during exercise, such as walking up a steep hill or a flight of stairs.
 This pain usually occurs after the same amount of exercise, intensifies until exercise becomes impossible, and is relieved by rest.

-Intermittent claudication is the main symptom of peripheral arterial disease.
-As the condition gets worse, leg pain may occur even at rest (rest pain or rest claudication).
-Medicines and procedures are available to treat this condition.
+Intermittent claudication is a symptom of peripheral arterial disease.
+If the condition gets worse, leg pain may occur even at rest (rest pain or rest claudication).

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2019 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Donations to UW Health are managed by the University of Wisconsin Foundation, a publicly supported charitable organization under 501(c)(3) of the Internal Revenue Code.